 PPC-1 (Guam-Madang-Syd) is the biggest cable and has recently been upgraded to be able to deliver 10Gbps to Madangi; realistically only 2-3Gbps of bandwidth gets used because of poor connectivity to Port Moresby and the rest of the country.
 Port Moresby is connected to PPC-1 by a “high capacity network” (HCN) which is made up of a number of wireless repeater stations; a notoriously unreliable system that can operate at no more than about 2Gbps, more on this below.
 The rest of the bandwidth is used on the north coast, i.e. Lae.

-The APNG-2 (Syd-Moresby) link can only carry 1Gbps and has outdated technology so its reliability is questionable.
+The APNG-2 (Syd-Moresby) link can barely carry 1Gbps and has outdated technology so its reliability is questionable.
 Multiple sources have told me this cable is completely dedicated to Facebook traffic.

 PNG Internet 101